MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 - A table has only one tab stop.
 - Each table row can have several cells.
 To move within a row, use the left and right arrow keys.
 - To move to the next row, use the up and down arrow keys.
 Focus will move the same cell type in the next row.
 - If a cell contains a single control, the focus will move to the control.
 Simply activate the control to interact with it.
-Example: “Remove” control to remove the item of that row.
+Example: "Remove" control to remove the item of that row.

 ### Heighten color contrast of some text and images

 The high contrast setting in Windows heightens the color contrast of some text and images on your computer screen, making those items more distinct and easier to identify.
-You’ll find this setting on the Ease of Access page in [Windows 10](https://www.microsoft.com/enable/products/windows10/default.aspx), [Windows 8](https://www.microsoft.com/enable/products/windows8/default.aspx), and [Windows 7](https://www.microsoft.com/enable/products/windows7/default.aspx).
+You'll find this setting on the Ease of Access page in [Windows 10](https://www.microsoft.com/enable/products/windows10/default.aspx), [Windows 8](https://www.microsoft.com/enable/products/windows8/default.aspx), and [Windows 7](https://www.microsoft.com/enable/products/windows7/default.aspx).

 ### Enlarge the user interface with zooming in the browser